Asana/app-components-example-app/README.md

    openssl rsa -in keytmp.pem -out key.pem
    ```

-5. Start the server:
+4. Start the server (must be kept running when using the app in Asana):

 ```
 node index.js
 ```

-6. If blocked by Chrome when opening your page (e.g., an SSL warning), click anywhere in the browser and type:
+5. If blocked by Chrome when opening your page (e.g., an SSL warning), click anywhere in the browser and type:

 ```
 thisisunsafe